Admissions and Financial Aid

 - Languages: In addition to the relevant section of the application form, a separate list of all ancient and modern languages (other than English) in which the applicant has some proficiency is required and should be uploaded on one of the “Additional Information” pages of the online application.
 This list should indicate the applicant’s level in each language in concrete terms (e.g. what are the most extensive or difficult texts that the applicant has read) and how the language was acquired.

-All students admitted to our program are offered fellowships covering tuition, fees, and a twelve-month stipend, which in 2015-16 is about $38,000.
+All students admitted to our program are offered fellowships covering tuition, fees, and a twelve-month stipend, which in 2016-17 is $38,957.
 Fellowship packages are for five years, with the possibility of a sixth year of funding where warranted.
 Where time to degree extends past the period that the Institute can fund, or for extended fieldwork, students will need to seek outside funding.

 If you have more questions about the program, please see our Frequently Asked Questions page.
 For answers to questions not on that page, please email firstname.lastname@example.org.